Data Collection and Enrichment Methodology

 Final Merged Delivery

-The Model Garden is a microservice-based NLP pipeline that transforms raw job text into structured, analytics-ready fields.
+Our enrichment pipeline is a microservice-based NLP system that transforms raw job text into structured, analytics-ready fields.
 Each model operates independently, allowing separate scaling and iteration.

 Title Normalization